 Selection will be made by the TOSS Advisory Board in accordance with our selection priority areas:

-Student Engagement: Applicant has experience and enthusiasm for working with students
+Student Engagement: Applicant has experience and enthusiasm for working with students (elementary students and adult community members).

-Organization: Artist demonstrates an ability to communicate effectively and organize information clearly
+Organization: Artist demonstrates an ability to communicate effectively and organize information clearly.

 Work Ethic: Exhibits a strong work ethic and capacity to execute a complicated project